 Just so you know, the following are things which will impair T4 to T3 conversion: stress, corticosteroids like prednisone, extremely low-carbohydrate diets, and selenium deficiency.

 One concept Mary Bove really stressed during her talk was using adaptogenic herbs to increase thyroid activity.
 Adaptogenic herbs help the body react more gracefully to stress ? they lessen the effects of stressors, both emotional and physical, on the body.
 To be honest, I couldn’t find much research specifically relating to the thyroid here, but her recommendation makes sense, especially bearing in mind the role of stress in impaired T4 to T3 conversion.
 Adaptogenic herbs include Ashwaganda (Withania Somnifera), Eleuthero Root, the Ginsengs, and Rhodiola.
-The AOR company makes a wonderful all-around combination called Orth-Adapt.

 Regular exercise makes the body more sensitive to thyroid hormone.